Make sure to buy your skip-the-line tickets online before your visit!

-We strongly recommend you book your ticket online on the official website, this can save you lots of time.
-With the Fast View Ticket (19,50 € in high season) in hand, you just arrive at the chosen time slot, skip the queue for the tickets and another queue for the lifts, proceeding directly.
+We strongly recommend you book your ticket online, this can save you lots of time.
+With the Fast View Ticket (20 € in high season) in hand, you just arrive at the chosen time slot, skip the queue for the tickets and another queue for the lifts, proceeding directly.
 For 23,50€ you can get a Premium Ticket Restaurant, that above the wait-free entry includes the next available window table in the restaurant.

 To compare, the ticket on site costs 13,00 € (14€ in high season), but you’ll have to queue for it from 20 minutes (average waiting time in low season) up to an hour and more.
 The problem is that when you finally buy it, it won’t let you enter immediately, since the visitor number is limited, and you’re supposed to spend an hour or two hanging around and waiting for your turn to use the lifts.
 Even if you’re not obliged to spend that time at the entrance and you are free to go and explore the surroundings (with the TV Tower SMS service informing you 30 minutes before, of your individually calculated time of access to the tower) that could be really disappointing, especially if your plan was to get to the observation desk at some precise time (like sunset).